apanisales/PSearch/README.md

 A Unix utility that recursively searches for matching file names

 - Detects the number of online cores and uses this number as the default upper bound for threads launched by the program
-    - Launch one thread per search term
+    - Launches one thread per search term
     - If a user were to specify more search terms than there are threads available, then the program uses a semaphore to wait until a thread finishes before starting another

 Usage: